-The lesser known cousin of the famous Plitvice National Park, Kyrk National Park is along a river in southern Croatia.
-It's closer to the coast, and you can actually swim in the lakes, so if that's something you're interested in, considering adding it to your itinerary.
-There are a few waterfalls throughout the park, the most beautiful and accessible being Skradinski Buk.
-It features both waterfalls and cascades as well as a natural swimming pool.
+The lesser-known cousin of the famous Plitvice National Park, Kyrk National Park is along a river in southern Croatia.
+It's closer to the coast, and you can actually swim in the lakes.
+There are a few waterfalls throughout the park; the most beautiful and accessible is Skradinski Buk.
+It features both waterfalls and cascades, as well as a natural swimming pool.
 While you're in the park, be sure to explore the Roman fortresses throughout and Visovac, an island village dating back to 1345.

 Mantayupan Falls, Philippines